kettingpowered/Ketting-1-20-x/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 Please add your server's logs (just the latest logs for the initial report).
+You can upload your server logs to https://mclo.gs.
+That website will (try to) redact sensitive information, such as paths automatically.

 **Additional context**
 Add any other context about the problem here.